-I am a maker who draws on the skills handed down to me by my ancestors.
+I am an artist and maker who draws on the skills handed down to me by my ancestors.
 They were boat builders, carpenters, seamstresses, farmers, and homemakers.
-As an artist who takes great pride in the artisanal quality of my work, I am interested in the labor of art making and craft.
-For me it is very important that I make my own work.
+As an artist who takes pride in the artisanal quality of my work, I am interested in the labor of art making and craft.
 My work must bare the mark of my hand as well as my mind.
-This is a freedom to think and make to change my mind or approach as I go along.
-It is instant.
-It is fluid from my head to my hands.
+This is a freedom to think and make to change direction or approach as I go along.
+It is instant and fluid from my head to my hands.
 There is no need for sketches, explanations or directions.
 It is private until it is not.

 My process is visceral.
 I make, and then try to understand why.
 The inspiration comes from many places.
-It could be a remnant of fabric or cloth that it’s draped in a particular way when it caught my eye, or a thought that challenges me, “I bet you can make this lump of clay into a wearable piece of clothing”.
-It could simply be a need to make something that I can otherwise not afford, such as a new dress or a footstool.
-I am happy to approach my work as the vernacular artist would, with out the benefit of knowing how.
-The new skill obtained in the process is a bonus that I add to my toolbox.
+It could be a remnant of fabric or cloth, draped in a particular way when it caught my eye, or a thought that challenges me, “I bet you can make this lump of clay into a wearable piece of clothing”.
+It could simply be a need to make something that I can otherwise not afford, or the desire to express my thoughts on what is happening in the world around me.